 The best part is you can adjust, add or subtract any seasoning you prefer.
 The recipe below is just a suggestion.
 Try different flavors based on what spices you have in your cabinet!
 I might even try curry tots next myself.

 - Make sure you squeeze as much water out of the squash after cooking it as possible.
-We squash won’t hold together for baking.
+The squash won’t hold together for baking if you don’t.

 - You can make these into any shape you like.

-- Don’t skip kneading the squash and spice together by hand.
-It’ll be tempting to stir with a wooden spoon or other utensil.
+- Don’t skip kneading the squash and spices together by hand.
+It’ll be tempting to stir with a wooden spoon or other utensils.
 But it won’t work the spices through the squash the way your hands will.
 So dig in!

 - 6 cups cooked spaghetti squash (removed from skin)